 - train students in teaching, research, and service.

 Students holding a baccalaureate degree from a regionally accredited institution will be considered for the MA/PhD program.
-Students admitted to the Experimental Psychology PhD program complete the requirements for an MA in Experimental Psychology (42 hour program of study with thesis) en route to PhD completion.
+Students admitted to the Experimental Psychology PhD program complete the requirements for an MA in Experimental Psychology (43 credit program of study with thesis) en route to PhD completion.
 Students seeking a terminal master's degree will not be considered.

 Students already holding the MA or MS in psychology from a regionally accredited institution may also apply to the MA/PhD program.
 The master's degree must be commensurate with the MA program in Experimental Psychology at ETSU and involve the successful completion of an empirically-based thesis project.
 Students possessing a master's degree without an empirically-based thesis will be required to complete an empirically-based thesis before being admitted to doctoral candidacy.
 Students without commensurate coursework may be required to take additional coursework.

 The MA in Experimental Psychology requires 43 semester hours distributed as follows: